St Mark's Crescent, Maidenhead, SL6 5BQ

 Occasionally joint services are held with other local churches.

 In 2014 St Mark's Crescent initiated an exciting and challenging outreach project called 2020 Vision.
-Full details are given on its website.
+It was completed in November 2019.
+A summary of this project is included in the St Mark's Crescent "Our History" page.

 Intended to appeal to everyone, Messy Church is a popular form of worship at St Mark's and is particularly suitable for families with younger children.